scgbern/scgpico/content/research/traits/index.md

 #Selected Publications

 The following papers give an overview of Traits and show their practical usability.
-Note that the material of all these papers and more is also available in Nathanael Schärli's dissertation [Traits -- Composing Classes from Behavioral Building Blocks](%assets_url%/scgbib/?query=Nathanael+thesis+traits&filter=Year).
+Note that the material of all these papers and more is also available in Nathanael Schärli's dissertation [Traits &mdash; Composing Classes from Behavioral Building Blocks](%assets_url%/scgbib/?query=Nathanael+thesis+traits&filter=Year).

-- [Traits -- Composable Units of Behavior](%assets_url%/scgbib/?query=Nathanael+traits+Composable+Units&filter=Year) is the concept paper introducing Traits.
+- [Traits &mdash; Composable Units of Behavior](%assets_url%/scgbib/?query=Nathanael+traits+Composable+Units&filter=Year) is the concept paper introducing Traits.
 It also compares Traits to mixins and multiple inheritance, summarizes a formal model for Traits, briefly discusses our implementation and gives an overview of a realistic application: refactoring the Smalltalk collection hierarchy.
 - [Traits: A Mechanism for Fine-grained Reuse](%assets_url%/scgbib/?query=Traits+Mechanism&filter=Year) is a newer paper accepted to TOPLAS.
 This paper is a mature description of traits and contains a formal model of traits.
 - [Applying Traits to the Smalltalk Collection Hierarchy](%assets_url%/scgbib/?query=Applying+Traits+to+the+Smalltalk+Collection+Hierarchy&filter=Year) is an experience report of applying Traits to refactor the Smalltalk collection hierarchy.
 - [Uniform and Safe Metaclass Composition](%assets_url%/scgbib/?query=Uniform+and+Safe+Metaclass+Composition&filter=Year) presents how traits can be used at the metalevel and offer safe metaclass composition model for Traits and defines some basic properties of Traits and classes.